-At ALS Beamline 22.214.171.124 (COSMIC Microscopy), the spatio-temporal evolution of the Ce oxidation state was probed using scanning transmission x-ray microscopy (STXM) under operando conditions—a first for this beamline.
+At ALS Beamline 18.104.22.168 (COSMIC Imaging), the spatio-temporal evolution of the Ce oxidation state was probed using scanning transmission x-ray microscopy (STXM) under operando conditions—a first for this beamline.
 The results confirmed that the size of the catalytic Pt species and the locations of the reaction sites were dictated by the electronic state of the Ce ions.
 In addition, the researchers included density functional theory calculations and catalytic performance tests in this comprehensive study.
 The mass-normalized activity of the Pt-SA catalyst was found to be 15 times higher than that of conventional Pt–TiO2 catalysts.

 The results demonstrate how both physical stability and high catalytic activity can be achieved in noble-metal SAs using interface control, and they should help accelerate the commercialization of less-expensive noble-metal-based catalysts with excellent long-term stability and catalytic consistency.